infiniflow/ragflow-docs/website/blog/2024-12-24-the-rise-and-evolution-of-rag-in-2024-a-year-in-review/index.md

 ### The Debate: "RAG is Dead, Long Live RAG!"

 At the beginning of 2024, the year was dubbed "The Year of RAG" by some, though this wasn't a universally accepted label.
 However, the progress made throughout the year certainly justified this title.
 In scenarios involving Large Language Models (LLMs), RAG has consistently proven to be an indispensable role.
 Yet, since its inception, debates about RAG have never ceased.
 As seen in the graph above, the term "RAG" was not widely used in 2023; instead, temporary terms such as "external memory" or "external knowledge base" were more prevalent.
 The main debate at that time centered around whether to use temporary external solutions or permanent fine-tuning.
 By early 2024, this debate had mostly settled: RAG offered a clear advantage in terms of cost and real-time performance, with only minor differences in effectiveness compared to fine-tuning.
 Even in scenarios requiring fine-tuning, RAG often remained essential.

-### The Impact of Open Source LLMs on Industry

 In the first half of 2024, one of the most significant impacts on industry was the gradual convergence of open-source LLMs with commercial LLMs led by OpenAI.
 This meant that capabilities such as summarization and instruction following had significantly improved compared to 2023.
 This progress enabled widespread adoption of basic RAG applications such as question answering, customer service, and knowledge bases.
 Another notable advancement in LLMs during this period was long context windows—a feature that sparked controversy throughout the first half of the year but gradually subsided by mid-year.
 Similar to previous debates, it was concluded that both long context windows and traditional methods had their strengths and were best used together.